Frequently Asked Questions

 A. The format in section IV B of the RFP is provided as guidance intended to be a helpful organization tool to the applicant and is not a requirement for submission.

-- Q. How is underserved community defined in this RFP?
+- Q. How are ‘disadvantaged communities’ identified in this RFP?

 - Q. How can I tell if I am eligible to apply for a grant?